cct-datascience/Drone-Processing-Pipeline/extractors-template/README.md

 At this point there are two main approaches that can be taken; clone or submodule the template code.
 Another option is to download a .zip of the repository and unzip it into your project; we will not be covering this approach.
+If you are using [GitHub](https://github.com) you can clone the [repository](https://github.com/az-digitalag/Drone-Processing-Pipeline.git) as a [template](https://help.github.com/en/articles/creating-a-repository-from-a-template).

 **Clone**
 The advantage to cloning is that you have a stable copy of the code to change as you want.